 Commercial Sexual Exploitation

-There are an estimated 5 million victims of CSE worldwide.
-Approximately 1 million of them are thought to be children.
+There are an estimated 5 million victims of commercial sexual exploitation worldwide.

 Of those, approximately 1 million are children, and 99% are women and girls.
 Globally, many organizations work to rescue victims in their communities.
 Despite valiant efforts, these types of interventions are under-resourced and unable to reach sufficient scale to sustainably reduce commercial sexual exploitation (CSE).
 As a result, traffickers continue to operate with impunity.